BRReed/skillwizard/README.md

 3. The name of the file should help to easily identify the contents.
 `vi_movement_commands.csv` is going to be accepted while `vi_commands.csv` would not.

+ ## **Future**

+ 1. Update lines in place so the welcome message doesn't scroll up and you can no longer see past answers during repeats
+ 2. Implement the ability to use special characters
+ 3. colors for posix compliant shell
+ 4. ~~Add License~~ ☑️